cceh/m-salt-api/doc/src/index.rst

 =============== ============== ===========================================

-Variants of these transliterations may be indicatedby appending another subtag: eg. pi-Latn-x-iso-cpd (the ISO 15919 variant used bay the Critical Pāli Dictionary).
+Variants of these transliterations may be indicatedby appending another subtag: eg. Latn-x-iso-cpd (the ISO 15919 variant used bay the Critical Pāli Dictionary).
 Clients SHOULD ignore these additional subtags unless they have gained knowledge about these tags by ways that lie outside this specification.